norsetto/OpenGL/README.md

 * qt-water    : the water demo within a Qt framework
 * fire        : playing with particles (thanks to Sascha Willems)
 * model       : model loading and rendering (models with diffuse, normal and specular maps)
+* radeonrays  : raytracing with the RadeonRays SDK

 ## Built With